NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

 	\end{split}
 	\end{align}
 ```
-In contrast to the single-frequency ansatz [Eqs. \eqref{eq:ansatz1}],  we now have 4 equations of order 3, allowing up to $3^4=81$ solutions (the number of unique real ones is again generally far smaller).
+In contrast to the single-frequency ansatz,  we now have 4 equations of order 3, allowing up to $3^4=81$ solutions (the number of unique real ones is again generally far smaller).
 The larger number of solutions is explained by higher harmonics which cannot be captured perturbatively by the single-frequency ansatz.
 In particular, those where the $3 \omega_d$ component is significant.
 Such solutions appear, e.g., for $\omega_d \approx \omega_0 / 3$ where the generated $3 \omega_d$ harmonic is close to the natural resonant frequency.
 See the [examples](@ref Duffing) for numerical results.